A compilation of Places to Eat from various sites.

 Views.
 Upscale.
 Seafood.

 Ruth’s Chris Steakhouse.
-The chain.

 An Annapolis original, same scale as Ruth’s, but with been-there-forever charm.
 Go at least once, to celebrate something.Harry Browne’s.